 Gowing's Swamp--Project to Combat Invasive Species

 The Concord Natural Resources Commission supports this project, and we are using environmentally safe techniques that have been used in many biodiversity protection projects across the Commonwealth.
-SVT is a member of the Suasco CISMA (Cooperative Invasive Species Management Area) in which conservation professionals share their expertise and promote best management practices for invasive species management.
+SVT is a member of the Suasco CISMA, in which conservation professionals share their expertise and promote best management practices for invasive species management.

-For more information, contact Laura Mattei, SVT's Director of Stewardship, at 978-443-5588 x134 or [email protected].
+Contact SVT’s Laura Mattei at 978-443-5588 x134 or [email protected].